What is GDPR?

 Please note that if you are a reseller, distributor or corporate end user who obtains Acronis cloud products through a service provider, or other reseller or distributor, you need a DPA with that service provider, or other reseller or distributor.
 Only controllers who purchase directly from Acronis can enter into a DPA with Acronis.

-When can I get the DPA?
+How can I get the DPA?

 What kind of personal information does Acronis collect?